IlyaLab/gssnng/README.md

 sc.pl.umap(q, color=['louvain','T.cells.CD8.up'], wspace=0.35)
 ```

+## Parameters

+    adata:  AnnData object from scanpy.read_*
+    AnnData containing the cells to be scored

+    gene_set_file: str[path]
+    The gene set file with list of gene sets, gmt, one per line.
+See `this definition <https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GMT:_Gene_Matrix_Transposed_file_format_.28.2A.gmt.29>`_ .

+    groupby: [str, list, dict]
+    either a column label in adata.obs, and all categories taken, or a dict specifies one group.
+    SEE DESCRIPTION BELOW

+    smooth_mode: "adjacency" or "connectivity",
+    Dictates how to use the neighborhood graph.
+    `adjacency` weights all neighbors equally, `connectivity` weights close neighbors more

+    recompute_neighbors: int
+    should neighbors be recomputed within each group, 0 for no, >0 for yes and specifies N

+    score_method: str
+    which scoring method to use

+    method_params: dict
+    python dict with XGBoost params.

+    samp_neighbors: int
+    number of neighbors to sample

+    ranked: bool
+    whether the gene expression counts should be rank ordered

+    cores: int
+    number of parallel processes to work through groupby groups

 ## Groupby

 The specific neighborhood for each cell can be controlled by using the groupby parameter.
 In the example
-above, by setting groupby='louvain', then only cells within a louvain cluster will be available for sampling.
+above, by setting groupby='louvain', only cells within a louvain cluster will be considered as being part of the
+neighborhood and will available for sampling.
 Groupby specifies a column name that's found in the AnnData.obs table, and it can also take a list of column names.
 In that case, cells will be grouped as the intersection of categories.
 For example, using groupby=['louvain','phenotype']
 will take cells that are first in a given louvain cluster and then also in a given phenotype group.
 By also setting
-the recompute_neighbors, the nearest neighbor graph is recomputed for this subset of cells.
+the recompute_neighbors, the nearest neighbor graph is recomputed within this subset of cells.
 Controlling the
 neighborhood leads to more controlled smoothing of the count matrix and is more suitable for downstream comparisons.

 ## Gene sets